 Burlington’s Board of Directors is committed to strong corporate governance because it promotes the long-term interests of stockholders, enhances Board and management accountability and helps build public trust in our company.
 The Board has adopted policies and processes that foster effective Board oversight of critical matters such as strategy and risk management.
 The Board and its committees review our major governance documents, policies and processes regularly in the context of current corporate governance trends, regulatory changes and recognized best practices.

-Please see our proxy statement for a detailed description of the Company’s corporate governance framework, which includes the following highlights through May 2018:
+Please see our proxy statement for a detailed description of the Company’s corporate governance framework.
+Current corporate governance highlights include the following:

 - Lead Independent Director

 - 8 out of 9 directors are independent

 - 3 out of 9 directors are female

 - Each director attended at least 85% of the meetings of the Board and of the committees of which such director was a member in fiscal year 2017

 - Majority voting and director resignation policy for directors in uncontested elections

 - Majority of director compensation paid in stock